 Silver Lake ups its offer to $13.65 per share, with the Dell allowed to carry on paying its regular dividend.

 Special committee recommends accepting Silver Lake's proposal.

 Activist investor Carl Icahn sends a letter to Dell's board stating he is a substantial holder of shares.
-Icahn later reveals he has $1 billion
+Icahn later reveals he has $1 billion worth of Dell shares.

-an indication of interest from Strategic Party A for a proposed acquisition of Dell's finance business.
+Dell advisor Evercore receives an indication of interest from Strategic Party A for a proposed acquisition of Dell's finance business.